-Academy of Sciences [3,4].
-Moreover, we have given an effective method for the parameter estimation of a human blood-glucose dynamics model [7].
+Our other important research topic is the modeling and parameter estimation of biological systems based on real measurement data.
+We have given an effective method for the parameter estimation of a human blood-glucose dynamics model [7].
 The mathematical model of a cell-free transcription/translation process suitable for identification was developed and analyzed in [5].